Medibio’s Luca lets people measure their stress though a mobile app

 It monitors sleep using data collected by your wearable device and calculates a score once a day.
 Registering a low sleep score indicates you are not getting quality sleep and should try adjusting your schedule or routine.

-It also looks at cardiac stress.
+Luca also looks at cardiac stress.
 A higher cardiac score indicates you are achieving a healthy heart rate and using energy above sedentary levels on a more frequent basis.
 Increased cardiac scores are associated with a healthy lifestyle including an appropriate heart rate during physical activity and increased energy use.

 It also looks at activity stress.
 A higher activity score indicates you are achieving an increased intensity and duration of daily and weekly activity.
 Increased cardiac scores are associated with a healthy lifestyle including on a daily, weekly and ongoing basis.